 - Shoes – we live in flip-flops and trainers but you may also need hiking boots and a water-sport shoe.

 - Personal toiletries including toothbrush.
-It is possible to have an electric toothbrush and charge through the inverter if you have one when you’re not hooked up, or use a USB toothbrush charger (our latest buy!)
+It is possible to have an electric toothbrush and charge through a pure sine wave inverter if you have one when you’re not hooked up, or use a USB toothbrush charger (our latest buy!)

-- Towels – one for showering and another for swimming, microfibre if possible for quick drying.
+- Towels – one for showering and another for swimming, microfibre towel if possible for quick drying.

-- Bedding – pillows, duvet and sheets.
-You may need specialist sheets to fit your motorhome beds or try Duvalay they are highly rated or you may prefer a sleeping bags.
+- Bedding – pillows, duvet and sheets or sleeping bags.
+You may need specialist sheets to fit your motorhome beds or you could try Duvalay, or even a sleeping bag.

 - Little things you can’t live without – we all have them!

-- First Aid Kit – you have to carry by law in your camper van but they are designed to manage RTA trauma.
-You also need painkillers, plasters, antiseptic cream and wipes, antihistamines, Diaralyte, Deet suncream etc as well as any regular medication you take.
-Think about what you might need depending on where you’re travelling to.
+- First Aid Kit – you have to carry a first aid kit by law in your camper van (in fact, any vehcile) but they are designed to manage RTA trauma.
+You aso need a range of painkillers, plasters, antiseptic cream and wipes, antihistamines, Diaralyte, Deet style insect repellent and suncream as well as any regular medication you take.
+Think about what you might need depending on where you’re travelling.

 Motorhome Garage Kit

 - 10L bucket for disposing of waste water, carrying washing up (some people use a large bags for life), and general cleaning jobs – buckets really are true camper essentials!
 You can buy collapsible buckets like this one below.

-- Cleaning equipment and chemicals for your van, both inside and out.
+- Cleaning Kit – motorhome cleaning products and chemicals for your van, both inside and out.

 - Broom/Dustpan & Brush – a telescopic or foldable one combined with a pan is great and easier to store.

 - Portable washing machine – the best bit of kit in our view; saves a fortune, gives us purpose and everyone stops for a chat when you’re doing the washing!
-We have the one pictured below, which is ideal if you’re living in a motorhome full time or planning longer trips, but maybe not an essential for two week holiday!
+We have the one pictured below, which is ideal if you’re living in a motorhome full time or planning longer trips, but maybe not on the essential accessories list for a two week holiday!
 There are many smaller washing machines if space or payload is an issue.

 - Tools – a selection of screwdrivers, spanners and pliers, a socket set, hammer plus a variety of fixings.
 Although if space is tight, you can of course buy anything you need wherever you travel to.

-- Tent pegs and mallet for your groundsheet, carpet and awning straps.
+- Tent pegs and camping mallet for your groundsheet, carpet and awning straps.

 - Levelling blocks or chocks, unless you are lucky enough to have air suspension and levellers.

-- Electrical cable and blue fittings – we suggest having a 25m cable, on some sites you can be a way from the nearest point.
+- Electrical cable and blue fittings – we suggest having a 25m extension cable – on some sites you can be quite a way from the nearest point.
 You will also need a European 2 pin to main site socket plug (or sites where there is no mains three pin site socket), the one is the photo is ideal.
 Remember not to tightly coil any electrical cables when in use, it could start a fire.

-- Carpet or groundsheet – we use this Kampa woven plastic one below – it’s been going strong for nearly five years!
+- Carpet or groundsheet – we use this Kampa breathable woven plastic one below – it’s been going strong for nearly five years!

-- Doormat – to use if you’re not putting out your carpet / groundsheet and don’t want to track in mud/sand/dust/rain/snow – a bit of a motorhome must have in the UK!
+- Doormat – to use if you’re not putting out your carpet or groundsheet and don’t want to track in mud/sand/dust/rain/snow – a bit of a motorhome must have in the UK!